Erinaceus: Behavior

 Like all other hedgehogs Erinaceus is nocturnal and seeks shelter in shrubs and burrows during the day.
 The common defense mechanism is to roll into a ball with the spines facing outward.
 The action is done because of excess loose skin on the back of hedgehogs allows them to pull it around the rest of their body forming a ball.
 The first step is to pull skin fold over the head and rear of the body.
 Once this is done a muscle that runs along the edges of the animal called the panniculus carnosus contracts pulling everything in like a drawstring.

-Like most hedgehogs Erinaceus is solitary until breeding season.
+Like most hedgehogs, Erinaceus is solitary until breeding season.
 Another normal action is self-anointing where the organism produces thick foamy saliva and proceeds to cover its spines with the saliva.
 This could be in response to a chemical signal and often is done when a new object is introduced.
 The reason for self-anointing is unknown and believed to be either part of a defense or attraction of a mate.

 Hibernation is common in each of the species for Erinaceus.
 Most have the ability to lower the body temperature close that of the environmental temperature.
 In particular Erinaceus europaeus the body temperature can drop down to 1 °C and lower its heart rate down to 22 beats per minute.

 Reproduction and lifespan

 It is believed that Erinaceus is polygynous in mating.
-Once fertilized gestation is between 30–40 days.
+Once fertilized gestation is between 30 and 40 days.
 Upon birth the young are born blind and dependent to their mother.
 The average litter size is 2–5 offspring with a maximum of 10.
 Offspring are born without developed spines, which form within a few weeks.
 Weaning occurs around 4–6 weeks.
 Sexual maturity is reached around 12 months.
-The average life span is 2–5 years while in captivity lifespan can reach as much as 10 years.
+The average life span is 2–5 years, while in captivity lifespan can reach as much as 10 years.